 How to Earn Teacher Certification in Ohio

 Certified teachers are in demand in Ohio where over 3,500 public schools serve 1.7 million students across the state.
 With fewer Ohio college graduates pursuing bachelor’s degrees in education, the state’s school districts are competing to fill vacancies from a smaller applicant pool.
 As a prospective teaching candidate here, you can be more selective in choosing a position where you can make a difference.

 The requirements for Ohio teacher certification include a bachelor’s degree and a state-approved educator preparation program related to the specific certification you are pursuing.
 You also must pass the specific Ohio Assessments for Educators (OAE) that test pedagogical and content knowledge relative to your type of certification.
 Most types of certification also require passing an assessment based on the principles of research-based reading instruction.
 Background checks by the Ohio Bureau of Criminal Investigation (BCI) and FBI are required for all certifications.

 Ohio has a tiered teacher certification system.
 New teaching candidates earn a four-year Resident Educator license, which allows you to become part of the Ohio Resident Educator program in the school or district where you work.
 During this period, you will receive mentoring during the first two years, technical support for submission of performance-based assessments during the third year and district-specific education during the fourth year.
 After completion of a four-year Resident Educator Program, you are eligible to apply for a five-year Professional teaching license.

-A bachelor’s degree is the minimum education requirement for teacher certification in Ohio.
-You also most complete an educator preparation program approved by the Chancellor of the Ohio Board of Regents.
+Besides a bachelor’s degree, you also most complete an educator preparation program approved by the Chancellor of the Ohio Board of Regents.
 State-approved programs have the authority to recommend candidates for an Ohio educator license.
 First-time certification candidates typically complete a bachelor’s degree as part of an educator preparation program.
 However, you also can pursue post-baccalaureate educator preparation programs that allow you to earn a certificate or graduate degree if you previously earned a bachelor’s degree.